bricegrunert/daisea/README.md

 # daisea2
 A package for decomposing total non-water absorption spectra into CDOM + non-algal particulates (adg) and phytoplankton absorption (aph).

 DAISEA2 is an update to the original DAISEA package.
 It utilizes genetic algorithms combined with Gaussian decomposition to separate total non-water absorption spectra into an estimate of adg and aph.
-DAISEA2 allows the user to select either an exponential or hyperbolic relationship for CDM.
+DAISEA2 allows the user to select either an exponential or hyperbolic relationship for adg.
 It is also able to handle spectra starting at or near 400 nm (e.g. AC-S data), rather than requiring total absorption down to 350 nm.

 The primary function is daisea2 (Derivative Analysis and Iterative Spectral Evaluation of Absorption).